guidanoli/ew3/README.md

 ## Deployment

 The main contract in the project is called [`CoprocessorCompleter`](./contracts/src/CoprocessorCompleter.sol).
+Another useful contract is [`SimpleCallback`](./contracts/src/SimpleCallback.sol), which, as the name may imply, is a simple callback contract example.
-In order to deploy it, you can run the [`deploy.sh`](./deploy.sh) Shell script while on the project root.
+In order to deploy them, you can run the [`deploy.sh`](./deploy.sh) Shell script while on the project root.
 It is basically a wrapper around a [`forge script`](https://book.getfoundry.sh/reference/forge/forge-create) command that provides the correct the arguments.
 Beware that, when running this Shell script, you must provide the deployer private key through the `PRIVATE_KEY` environment variable.
 Below is an example for deploying to a local devnet.